Mechanism of Replication:

 This diagram shows how DNA-B helicase progresses the replication fork

 At this juncture Gamma complex loads beta-clamps not only on leading strand but also on lagging strand.
 The gamma complex binds to ATP and uses the energy to open the dimeric beta clamps and close on the DNA strand.
-The beta clamps are positioned on the template at 3’ position of the primer.
-The gamma complex also facilitates the assembly of DNA-Pol on to their respective beta clamps.
+The beta clamps are positioned on the template at the base of DNA pol III provides firm binding to the DNA strand and helps processivity.
+The gamma complex also facilitates the assembly of DNA-Pol III as dimers on to their respective beta clamps on to both strands.
 DNA pol III, as a dimer complex, joins template at the joint of the fork.

-Assembled component at one end of the replication fork.
+Assembled components at one end of the replication fork.; http://pixgood.com/

 DNA polymerase III elongates a new ssDNA strand by adding a deoxyribonucleotide at a time in the 5'-3' direction to the RNA primer, using a ssDNA as a template.

-The structure represents two subunit (homodimer); acts as clamp around the ssDNA at the base of DNA pol III Holozyme
+The structure represents two subunit (homodimer); acts as clamp around the ssDNA at the base of DNA pol III Holozyme; http://en.wikipedia.org/

-An illustration of the dimeric holozyme with all its components and a single holozyme
+An illustration of the dimeric holozyme with all its components and a single holozyme;, et al ;http://emboj.embopress.org

 Let us clarify certain points.
 At the replication fork, which can accommodate just two pairs of enzyme complexes, one pair at each fork joint, they are bound in such a way; they are positioned back to back.